2011 and 2012 Elections: Provides links to presidential campaign websites and other political campaign material from government and other websites.

 Corruption Peceptions Index: Transparency International resource documenting how experts and business executives see corruption in individual countries.

 C-SPAN: Cable television network providing webcasts of various governmental and public policy events including congressional committee hearings.

 Electoral Calculus: British political resources with detailed breakdowns for all House of Commons constituencies.
-Good background for June 8, 2017 British election.
-(NEW)
+Good background for . recent British elections.